-We talked to VSP network doctor Glenda Brown, O.D., to find out more.
-She practices in Alpharetta, Ga., in the heart of the southern “tobacco belt.”
+We talked to VSP network doctor Glenda Brown, OD, to find out more.
+She practices in Alpharetta, Georgia, in the heart of the southern “tobacco belt.”

 “Over the years, I’ve found many patients who smoke are surprised to learn about the needless risks they’re taking with their vision,” she says.

-She shares a recent study highlighted in the Journal of the American Medical Association.
+She shares a study highlighted in JAMA: The Journal of the American Medical Association.
 It showed that regular smokers have more than double the risk of non-smokers to develop macular degeneration – a condition more than 10 million Americans now have.

 But there’s a whole list of vision problems that smoking can increase risk for.
 Here’s a rundown: